averbraeck/dsol/docs/1-getting-started/example-event.md

 - time in system (development over time, average, standard deviation, min, max)
 - utilization of the server (development over time, average)

-If we build a simulation model for this, we need the following types of components:
+If we build a simulation model using event scheduling for this, we need the following types of components:

 1. **An entity** that flows through the model
 2. **An arrival generator** that creates entities with an interarrival time drawn from the correct distribution